 We’ve got the perfect opportunity for you!

-The healthcare sector is crying out for more qualified, ambitious Certified Nurse Assistants (CNAs).
+The healthcare sector is crying out for more qualified Certified Nursing Assistants (CNAs).

-CNAs work 1-2-1 with patients, ensuring they get the care they need to live happily and healthily.
+CNAs work one-on-one with patients, ensuring they get the care they need to live happily and healthily.

 It’s a complex and challenging job.

 Yet, it has a huge impact on the quality of life of patients with long-term illnesses.

 If you think you can perform this role, then read on to learn everything you need to know about CNAs.

 What a Certified Nursing Assistant Does

 CNAs have a lot of important responsibilities, most of which are supported by a senior nurse.

 In most cases, they’re expected to work without the need for constant supervision.